Spud-Lord/The-Formula-Front-Wars---The-Text-Adventure/README.md

-Introducing the first release of the Text Adventure that takes place during the epic new book:
+Introducing the Text Adventure Game that takes place during the epic new book:
 The Formula Front War - Part of the World Space Command Saga which can be read as it is released here: https://www.wattpad.com/story/245646734-the-formula-front-war-part-of-the-world-space

-Note - All the files need to be in the same folder otherwise the audio won't be picked up and the program will break
+There are two versions of the latest V0.4 Beta:

-To Run:
+Windows Version (Called V0.4)
-Download the Source Code (Make sure you have the audio files) If you downloaded the ZIP File then extract it into a folder of your choosing Run menu.py by double clicking it
+Mac Version (Called MV0.4)

-Enjoy!
+The different versions are available in the release section Please look at the release name before downloading anything as the different releases have different instructions in how to download and install the text adventure